-As someone with more than an average amount of experience with the AR-15 pattern rifle both in the civilian world working for the gun industry for quite a few years and in the Marines, I can say that the stock triggers in America’s Rifles leave a lot to be desired.
+As someone with more than an average amount of experience with the AR-15 pattern rifle both in the civilian world working for the gun industry for quite a few years and in qualifying with the military variant, M16, in the Marines, I can say that the stock triggers in America’s Rifles leave a lot to be desired.

 They can be gritty, inconsistent, and some are just downright awful.

 Why you need a new trigger for your AR-15 rifle:

 I’ve had one in an AR that double tapped, fired bursts, and sometimes fired on the pull and release.
 It was a budget trigger train-wreck and I nearly shat myself the first time it happened.
 Because of this I’ve been on a journey to find the best AR-15 trigger I could.

 Don’t get me wrong, for the most part they get the job done and there isn’t anything necessarily wrong with a stock trigger.
 That being said, the stock AR-15 trigger that comes in a lower parts kit (LPK) or installed on your budget AR-15, can and likely should be upgraded.

 In fact, behind the grip and the hand guard, the trigger is more often than not the next upgrade to your average AR-15 platform rifle and with good reason.

 This is the best AR-15 upgrade for accuracy and performance, besides a proper set of sights or an optic, and, of course, proper training.

 Why?
 Because a smooth, crisp, and consistently breaking and resetting trigger is paramount to your accuracy as a shooter.